mohitsh/cpp/stack/equalStacks/readme.md

-You have an empty sequence, and you will be given queries.
-Each query is one of these three types:

-1 x  -Push the element x into the stack.
-2    -Delete the element present at the top of the stack.
-3    -Print the maximum element in the stack.

-For each type query, print the maximum element in the stack on a new line.
+You have three stacks of cylinders where each cylinder has the same diameter, but they may vary in height.
+You can change the height of a stack by removing and discarding its topmost cylinder any number of times.

+Find the maximum possible height of the stacks such that all of the stacks are exactly the same height.
+This means you must remove zero or more cylinders from the top of zero or more of the three stacks until they're all the same height, then print the height.
+The removals must be performed in such a way as to maximize the height.